?flush=1 !DOCTYPE html>

 There are some services which are foundations of modern society, and their availability and reliability is critical to the whole community.
 Many of these services have a major impact on health outcomes, quality of life, the ability of the region to effectively serve an increasing population and the economic viability of the region.

 Regional foundations is made up of 5 indicators that were selected to measure progress towards the regional foundations community outcome definition (shown above).
-Please see below for the raw data available over the 2001 to 2010 study period for each of the regional foundations community indicators.
+Data relating to each individual indicator (for the 2001 to 2016 period) is provided via the menu below.
+The index that measures change in the regional foundations outcome (pictured below) shows the composite average of the individual indicators.

 Click on each indicator below to access further information